jmcphers/k5hoa/content/pool-rules.md

 <li><p>No chewing gum, alcoholic beverages, smoking, vaping, or controlled substances are allowed in the pool area.</p></li>

 <li><p>Swim fins, snorkels, face masks, and inflatable pool toys are NOT allowed during regular pool hours.
-This rule may be waved for special events and pool parties.
+This rule may be waived for special events and pool parties.
 Lifejackets or similar artificial swimming aids are allowed in the pool when accompanied by a parent.</p></li>

 <li><p>Running is not allowed on the pool decks, walkways, or in the pool house.</p></li>

-<li><p>No one under the age of 7 will be allowed in the deep end of the pool without an adult 18 years or older unless they are diving or participating in lap swim.
+<li><p>No one under the age of 9 will be allowed in the deep end of the pool without an adult 18 years or older unless they are diving or participating in lap swim.
 All other young swimmers must first pass the swim test before being allowed in the deep end.</p></li>

 <li><p>Lifeguards shall have the right to restrict swimmers of limited ability to the shallow water.</p></li>